digital-asset/daml/docs/source/json-api/index.rst

 - ``result`` contains an array of contracts, each contract formatted according to :doc:`lf-value-specification`,
 - ``status`` matches the HTTP status code returned in the HTTP header.

-Nonempty HTTP Response with Unknown Template IDs Warning
+Nonempty HTTP Response With Unknown Template IDs Warning
 ========================================================

 - Content-Type: ``application/json``